SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 :attr:`~sionna.phy.config.Config.precision` is used.

-Additional arguments for function ``f``
+:param kwargs: Additional arguments for function ``f``.

-Final value of expanded bound
+Final value of expanded bound.

 """